4 min read

 - Enterprises are considering data protection a strategic initiative and are investing in expanding their tech stack to stay competitive.

 - Marriott is answering to a $125 million fine and over 100 class action lawsuits.
-Once corporations suffer a data breach, they become vulnerable to crippling government fines, lawsuits, board action, and their competition.
+Once corporations suffer a data breach, they become vulnerable to crippling government fines, lawsuits, board action, and competition.

 - COVID-19 has led to off-prem server adoption – security technology providers like Dell and SAP are doubling down on cloud security offerings and seeing results.